julian-klode/lingolang/docs/abstract-interpreter.md

 }
 ```

 Otherwise, when assigning rather than defining, we just set the effective permission to either the maximum permission the variable can hold (if it can be copied to it) or to the RHS permission (limited by the maximum permission, see \fref{sec:store}).
-The maximum case allows us to add permissions when copying, which is a property copying was designed to have (see \fref{sec:assign}).
+The maximum case allows us to add permissions when copying, which is a property copying was designed to have (see \fref{sec:assign}).\label{sec:assign-set-value-max}
 ```go
 <<set value>>=
 if permission.CopyableTo(rhs, st.GetMaximum(ident.Name)) {